arkency/posts/posts/2015-05-13-how-to-introduce-events-in-rails-apps.md

 We have experimented with the Event Sourcing in couple client’s projects.
 Some time ago we launched our vision of an Event Store (we call it [RES](https://github.com/arkency/rails_event_store)) which we use in customer’s applications.
 It help as a lot to start Event-think during implementation.
 This example will show you how to simply introduce an ES in a Rails app.
 We will create a simple events browser.
-We will collect events describing user’s requests.
+We will collect events describing user’s registration.
 Events will be saved to streams, each stream per user.
 This way we will create a simple log.

 ## Backend part

 We start by adding a `rails_event_store` gem to our Gemfile ([installation instructions](https://github.com/arkency/rails_event_store/blob/master/README.md)).
 Next thing is that we need some events to collect.
-We have to create an event class representing a single web request.
+We have to create an event class representing a user creation.
 To do this we will use the class provided by our gem.

 ```
 #!ruby
-class UserRequestedWeb < RailsEventStore::Event; end
+class UserCreated < RailsEventStore::Event; end
 ```

 Now we need to find place to track this event.
-I thing that `ApplicationController` will be the best place.
+I thing that `UsersController` will be the best place.
+In the `create` method we build new User's model.
-As `event_data` we save information about user and some additional data like action name or IP address.
+As `event_data` we save information about user and some additional data like controller name or IP address.

 ```
 #!ruby
-class ApplicationController < ActionController::Base
+class UsersController < ActionController::Base
-  before_filter :track_web_request
+  after_filter :user_created_event, only: :create

+  def create
+    #user registration
+  end

   def event_store
     @rails_event_store_client ||= RailsEventStore::Client.new